-The question, to whom does this country belong, has been, and is becoming still more a question of general interest, both in Great Britain and the United States. aboriginal population claim it as their own, and say, they merely permit white men to reside among them.
-Before the first discovery of the noble river, which in itself and its branches waters almost the whole territory, these natives had undisputed possession.
-But their claim is laboriously, extensively, and practically denied; for authorities, both of written law, and the opinion of living judges and expositors of law, sanction the principle that "unsettled habitation is not true and legal possession, and that nations who inhabit fertile countries and disdain or refuse to cultivate them, deserve to be extirpated."
-It is made, then, a question of enquiry, whose claim to this region is best es-Our government claim exclusive dominion against any foreign power, of all the country lying between the 42nd and 49th degrees of north latitude, by treaties with nations who claim possessions contiguous, and who have relinquished their claims to the country included in the above parallels of latitude, except Great Britain; by the discovery of the principal river by Capt.
-Gray of the ship Columbia, the 14th of May, 1792; and by interior explor-Great Britain claims the Columbia river for her southern boundary, by right of discovery.
-Capt.
-Broughton, of the ship Chatham, having ascended the river with two boats, as far as where Fort Vancouver is now situated, took possession of the river and country in the name of his Britannic Majesty, on the 31st of October, 1792.
-Broughton was associated with Capt.
-Vancouver of the ship Discovery, on a voyage of discovery in the north Pacific, and around the world.
+The question, to whom does this country belong? has been, and is becoming still more, a question of general interest, both in Great Britain and the United States.
+The aboriginal population claim it as their own, and say, they merely permit white men to reside among them; and since the first discovery of the noble river, which in itself and its branches waters almost the whole territory, these natives have had undisputed possession.
+But their claim is laboriously, extensively, and practically denied; for authorities. both of written law, and the opinion of living judges and expositors of law, sanction the principle, that "unsettled habitation is not true and legal possession, and that nations who inhabit fertile countries and disdain or refuse to cultivate them, deserve to be extirpated."
+It is made, then, a question of enquiry, whose claim to this region is best es-Our government claim exclusive dominion tablished? against any foreign power, of all the country lying between the 42° and 49° parallels of north latitude, by treaties with nations who claim possessions contiguous, except Great .
+Britain, and who have relinquished their claims to the country included in the above parallels of latitude; by the discovery of the principal river by Capt.
+Gray of the ship Columbia, the 14th of May, 1792; and our claim is said to be made still further valid by interior exploration.
+Great Britain, on the contrary, claims the Columbia river for her southern boundary, by right of discovery; Capt.
+Broughton, of the ship Chatham, having ascended the river with two boats, as far as to where Fort Vancouver is now situated, took possession of the river and country in the name of his Britannic Mijesty, on the 31st of October, 1792.
+Captain Broughton was associated with Captain Vancouver of the ship Discovery, on a voyage of discovery in the north Pacific, and around the world.
 The possession was taken in his Britannic Majesty's name in due form.
-A friendly old chief. who did not understand a word of their language, nor they a word of his, was invited to join in the ceremony, and to drink his Majesty's health.
-Captain Broughton says the chief appeared much pleased with the transaction.
-But it may be a subject of enquiry, with which the old friendly chief was best pleased, with the rum he drank on the occasion. or with the ceremony which was so full of import.
-And farther, did the chief, by partaking of his Majesty's rum and joining in the ceremony, cede all this country to be the bona fide property of a foreign nation?
+A friendly old chief, who did not understand a word of their language, nor they a word of his, was invited to join in the ceremony, and to drink his Majesty's health.
+Captain Broughton says the chief appeared much pleased with the But it may be a subject of enquiry, with transaction. which the old friendly chief was best pleased, with the run he drank on the occasion, or with the ceremony which was so full of import?
+And farther, did the chief, by partaking of his Majesty's rum and joining in the ceremony, cede all this country to be the bona fide property of a foreign nation ?
 Still Great Britain "does not set up any claim of exclusive jurisdiction or sovereignty therein, and denies the claim of the United States to any such sovereign jurisdiction," but professes to claim for its subjects the right of joint occupancy, indefinitely deferring the settlement of the question of exclusive dominion.
-But these intricate questions, so often asked, I leave to learned diplomatists to decide, after confessing that I am not able to discover why the nations who have, from time immemorial, occupied this country, and who, like other nations, have their territorial limits tolerably well defined among themselves, should not still possess the domain which our common Creator and Benefactor has kindly given them.
-It is a subject of increasing regret to every true friend of humanity, that unless the rapacious and acquisitive spirit, which urges our nation to appropriate these western territories, shall be restrained by the providence of God, these Indian nations will be compelled to yield their lands, their rights, and their lives to the merciless invaders of their country.
-Is there such rectitude in power, and such virtue in civilization, as to prove that the bounties of divine providence were never designed to be permanently possessed by the defenseless and untaught, and that they are inevitably doomed to extinction by the hands of enlightened and powerful men?
-The history of the past, and the operation of present causes, show that as soon as the Indians shall be induced to sell and cede the best portions of their country, there being no farther west to which they can be removed, the Indian race must expire, and in vain will the voice of humanity enquire, what has become of the aborigines of this country.
+But these intricate questions, so often asked, I leave to learned diplomatists to decide, after confessing that I am not able to discover why the nations who have, from time immemorial, occupied this country, and who have, like other nations, their territorial limits tolerably well defined among themselves, should not still possess the domain which our common Creator and Benefactor has kindly given them.